shehsohail/EE551_Final_Project/README.md

 # Final Project EE551_Engineering Programming_Python
-- Name: Shehpar Sohail & Michael Hodgetts
+- Names: Shehpar Sohail & Michael Hodgetts

 ## For Pencil-Sketching/Cartoonifying:
 1. With Pip set up, use the command line for installing the following packages: